hibou107/blog/content/posts/comparator-library.md

 The signature of the function tells that if we can provide a way to convert an object of type `A` to the intermediate representation of type `H` and the comparator of type `H`, then it can create a comparator of type `A`

-In order to create the comparator of type `A`.
+To create the comparator of type `A`.
 We have to write a function that takes 2 elements of type `A` and return their difference.
 Since we have the comparator of the representation of `A`, we can convert both elements to `H` and use this comparator instead

 ## Comparator of `HList`

-In order to construct the instance of `Comparator` of any `case class` including `Tuple`.
+To construct the instance of `Comparator` of any `case class` including `Tuple`.
 We have to define 2 functions

 The first one is the comparator of `HNil`: